 If your jaw pops, or if it’s painful, recessive, or protrudes, you may need jaw surgery to improve functionality and enhance your appearance.
-Expert orthodontist Neker Bernuy, DDS, recommends jaw surgery to correct abnormalities, restore function, and improve your profile at Bernuy Orthodontic Specialist in Austin and Georgetown, Texas.
+Expert orthodontist Neker Bernuy, DDS, recommends jaw surgery to correct abnormalities, restore function, and improve your profile at Bernuy Orthodontic Specialist in Georgetown, Texas.
 Correct your jaw and improve your life by contacting the friendly team at Bernuy Orthodontic Specialist for jaw surgery today.
 You can reach out by phone or schedule an appointment online.

 Jaw Surgery Q & A